Overview

 sudo pacman -S nvidia-dkms nvidia-utils nvidia-settings cuda

-Clone the repo:
+Clone the repository:

 git clone https://github.com/ggml-org/llama.cpp